mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 - JDK dynamic proxying
 - Easy dependency injection

-## What is meant by “application-context?
+## What is meant by “application-context"?
 I'd like to illustrate it by comparing with BeanFactory.

 The `org.springframework.beans` and `org.springframework.context` packages are the basis for Spring Framework’s IoC container.